OlivierSohn/hamazed/BACKLOG.md

   use Int and bit shifts (8 bit precision to have 4 random numbers per call) replace Material by Int + constants
-  parallellism: see how to set capabilities, and how to race between cores. stop computing graph components once we know we have at least n+1 recycle random values: change origin (adapt Matrix Unboxed to simply change an offset)
+  parallellism: see how to set capabilities, and how to race between cores.

 - optimize opengl rendering under heavy conditions (no delta rendering, a lot of successive renders, like in the resize scenario)